9 Must-Have Extensions To Get You Started With The New Firefox Quantum

 The cool thing with the Firefox plugin is that I can log to any service in 1 click as all my credentials can automatically be filled for me.

-I use the extension all the time to report visual bugs directly into Trello without opening a new tab or to get a quick point across to a customer via email.
+I use the extension all the time to report visual bugs directly into new Trello cards or Jira issue without having to leave my website.
 Also, since Marker.io is available on all other browsers as an extension, the Firefox plugin is pretty useful to make sure your website looks the same across all browsers.

 3) Adblock Plus